-The school recognises the need to record online safety incidents and to monitor and review policies and procedures regularly in order to ensure they are effective and that the risks to students and staff are minimised.
+The school recognises the need to record online safety incidents and to monitor and review policies and procedures regularly to ensure they are effective and that the risks to students and staff are minimised.

-All breaches of this policy must be reported and all reported incidents will be logged.
+All breaches of this policy must be reported, and all reported incidents will be logged.
 All staff have the individual responsibility to ensure that incidents have been correctly recorded, acted upon and reported.
+Incidents are reported and recorded on CPOMS.